 The School of Social Work also offers part-time graduate programs.
 Both full-time and part-time students follow basically the same sequence of courses and must meet the same specific graduation requirements.
-Parttime programs are designed to accommodate persons whose family or work responsibilities interfere with fulltime study or the well qualified individual who cannot finance full-time study.
+Part-time programs are designed to accommodate persons whose family or work responsibilities interfere with full-time study or the well qualified individual who cannot finance full-time study.
 Thus, all students admitted to a part-time program must have a commitment to the attainment of a Master of Social Work degree, meet the admission standards of the School, and demonstrate high potential for professional education.

-The part-time program is available on two campuses: (1) day and evening at the Miami Shores campus, (2) on weekends in Palm Beach County.
-It may be necessary for students to take some afternoon classes.
+The part-time program is available on two campuses: (1) day and evening classes at the Miami Shores campus.
+It may be necessary for students to take some afternoon classes in order to complete the program, (2) Saturday classes at the West Palm Beach/Treasure Coast campus.

 Students who choose the part-time program may select either of two field instruction options.
 In Option A students enroll in courses and field instruction during the academic year, and degree requirements are met in either six or eight semesters over three or four calendar years.
 This plan includes courses one or two days per week, and field instruction two days per week for the first semester, and three days per week for each subsequent semester.
-The following diagram illustrates the schedule for the parttime academic year program, Option A:
+The following diagram illustrates the schedule for the part-time academic year program, Option A:

-PART-TIME DEGREE PLAN OPTIONS
+PART-TIME DEGREE PLAN OPTIONS (Fall Admission)